Comeback

 Concern over the looming disappearance of this and other bird species allowed a fledgling U.S. conservation movement to take flight in the early 20th century.
 By 1918, the National Audubon Society and others successfully pressured Congress into passing and funding the Migratory Bird Treaty Act.

-It was our first serious wildlife protection legislation, and by any measure the Act has been a spectacular success.
+It was our first serious wildlife legislation, and by any measure the Act has been a spectacular success.

 Many species on the verge of extinction 100 years ago are now doing quite well.
 And while hats and “fascinators” are currently experiencing a small uptick in popularity after a decades-long fall from favor, albeit without the wild bird feathers that graced predecessors, their numbers pale in comparison to the great egret renaissance.